partykit/partykit/apps/docs/src/content/docs/guides/rate-limiting-messages.md

 PartyKit is very fast, and can process hundreds of messages per second from a single WebSocket connection, and thousands per second per room.

-However, this is not always a desired behaviour!
+However, this is not always a desired behavior!
 For example, a connected client may misbehave accidentally or on purpose, and spam the room with messages on a loop.
 If you're a security expert, you may be thinking of spambots.
 If you're a React developer, you may be thinking of a runaway `useEffect` with a missing `memo` variable.

 You can prevent both scenarios by applying rate limiting to your connections.